PlanetQuest

 The PlanetQuest star catalog is where you go down in history as a true astronomical discoverer.
 Astronomers, astrophysicists, astrobiologists, and historians of science will know that you were the first to explore and classify a particular star.
 Also, that some of you will be discoverers of whole new worlds yourself.
 The Star Catalog will record all discoveries so that not just the professional astronomical community will know who made these discoveries but also you will find out how your friends are doing with their discoveries.
 Many many of the discoveries will be most important to the scientific community for centuries to come.

-PlanetQuest is headquartered in the San Francisco Bay Area.
+PlanetQuest headquarters are in Sausalito, California in the San Francisco Bay Area.
 Our telescope network at present includes the oldest professional reflecting telescope in the world (the Crossley 0.9-meter at Lick Observatory), a 1-meter at Siding Spring Australia (summer 2005), the PASS array in the Canary Islands, and the Vulcan South telescope at the South Pole.
 We have also been invited to join an observing consortium at the Calar Alto Observatory in southern Spain and to have two PlanetQuest telescopes at Cerro Tololo Inter-American Observatory in Chile.

 Who are the people of PlanetQuest?